-Chapel Street School was in use through the 1954-55 school year, but was
+Chapel Street School was in use through the 1954-55 school year, but

-the houses William Whitney referred to in the 1964
+year.
+Some of the houses William Whitney referred to in the 1964

 article above can be seen in the birdseye view at the top of this page.

 Note the second paragraph in the article on the left.
-It seems to have
+It seems to

-heated by Draper Corporation from the time they were
+had been heated by Draper Corporation from the time they were

 built.
 From this you can see that didn't happen before 1938.

-Thanks to Art Sanderson for the two photos of the demolition of his childhood home
+Thanks to Art Sanderson for the two photos of the demolition of his childhood home at

-for the "Centennial paper" with the picture of the Chapel Street School classroom.
+"Centennial paper" with the picture of the Chapel Street School classroom.